mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 2d62d6 Past DeedPast Deed
 2 Dishonored!
 Your forebear committed some dishonorable act that caused the clan to strip your family of all territory.
-Gain Independence 0 (if male) or Trade 0 (if female).
+Gain Independence0 (if male) or Trade0 (if female).
 Lose all Ancestral Territory.
 3 Your forebear was beset by many foes, one of whom conquered much of your land.
 Gain an Enemy and Gun Combat 0. –4 Ancestral Territory.
 4 Your forebear was a fool who gambled away much of your land.
 Gain Gamble 0 or Carouse 0. –3 Ancestral